 The disposition designation shall be indicated on each and every drawing sheet, or on the cover sheet of calculations, by the use of a red ink stamp.
+The stamp size shall not exceed 3" high by 3" wide, but 1 1⁄2" high by 3" wide stamp is preferred.
 Stamps shall identify the approving groups, such as the Engineer of Record - Consultant, the Department's assigned commercial inspection agency and/or Department personnel, and the date.
 All notations or corrections made on the approval prints shall be consistently marked on all drawings.

 All Consultants reviewing submittals shall red ink stamp and initial each item as noted above with the firm's appropriate stamp.
 Consultants must declare any limitations to the extent of their review and approval by the terminology of their standard stamp and/or by additional written and "ballooned" notes on the submittal items.
-When the Engineer of Record is a Consultant and when he retains a Subconsultant to assist in the submittal review, the Engineer of Record shall signify disposition of the submittal as noted above with his firm's appropriate stamp prior to distribution or prior to transmitting it by overnight delivery to the Department.
+When the Engineer of Record is a Consultant, and when he or she retains a Subconsultant to assist in the submittal review, the Engineer of Record shall signify disposition of the submittal as noted above with his firm's appropriate stamp prior to distribution or prior to transmitting it by overnight delivery to the Department.
 In this event it is the Engineer of Record's prerogative to also require a disposition stamp by his Subconsultant.